 How the best money market accounts stack up

 Some of the best money market accounts require a significant minimum deposit.
 If $5,000 is too much for you to tuck away, look to a bank that has a lower requirement.

 Use Bankrate’s simple savings calculator to see how much you stand to make with each of these accounts.

+Your interest rate can always change.
+Some banks have been gradually increasing interest rates in response to the Federal Reserve.
 Though this could mean you’ll pay more interest on credit cards and auto loans, it could also mean higher interest rates on savings accounts.
 Keep an eye out for the ripple effects of the Fed’s decisions.

 In the meantime, if you’re looking for a guaranteed return, compare the best savings rates with the top CD rates.